MCA'sNational Honors Society for Dance Arts Chapters

 The Collegiate program open to MCA & SMUMN is a little more in depth requiring similar participation as with the other chapters, but requiring at least 45 points earned, submission of an essay and a student membership in NDEO.
 MCA is proud to be the first collegiate NHSDA chapter in Minnesota.

 Induction tracking forms maybe picked up at the front desk.
-More information about the program can be found here or you may talk with MCA Director of Dance and NHSDA sponsor, Tammy Schmidt at 507-453-5502 or email@example.com.
-The first induction ceremony will be planned for January 13, 2018 at MCA.
+More information about the program can be found here or you may talk with MCA Director of Dance and NHSDA sponsor, Tammy Schmidt at 507-453-5502 or firstname.lastname@example.org.
+The next induction ceremony will be in April or May 2021.
+The point submission deadline for a late April/early May induction is Friday, March 26, 2021